lhehnke/lhehnke.github.io/_posts/2018-01-23-road-accidents-south-australia.md

   text = element_text(family = "Avenir"))
 ```

-Now we can create a nice looking plot of the total number of crashes by crash type and severity of crash (fatal/non-fatal) by running
+and make a nice looking graph of the total number of crashes by crash type and severity of crash (fatal/non-fatal) by running

 ```r
 # Plot number of crashes by crash type and severity